 if (string.IsNullOrEmpty(user)) return null;

-var contactManager = Factory.CreateObject("tracking/contactManager"trueas ContactManager;
+var contactManager = Factory.CreateObject("tracking/contactManager", true) as ContactManager;

 var contact = contactManager.LoadContactReadOnly(user);